 Reed knew he needed flexible problem-solvers who could change with the times, and he built a company culture for and with them.
 It’s a great example of why I believe there are many good company cultures and many bad company cultures, but a winning company culture emerges when every employee feels they personally own the culture.

-HOFFMAN: This is Masters of Scale.
-I’m Reid Hoffman, co-founder of LinkedIn, investor at Greylock, and your host.
+HOFFMAN: I’m Reid Hoffman, co-founder of LinkedIn, investor at Greylock, and your host.
 And I believe that a strong culture is critical to companies that hope to scale.
 But truly strong company cultures emerge only when every employee feels they personally own the culture.

 Margaret Heffernan, former CEO of five companies, can spot the warning signs in just a few paces from the front door to the front desk.